Cube moves for $s$-embeddings and $\alpha$-realizations: Jacobi elliptic functions

 Apart from $\cn$ and $\sn$, we also define

 Then, for any two distinct letters $p,q \in \{c,s,d,n\}$, we define a function $pq$ as $\frac{pn}{qn}$, with the convention that $nn=1$.
 For instance,

 etc.

-The following formulas describe how these elliptic functions are affected by the change of variable $\tau\mapsto K(k)-\tau$; they can be found in \cite{AbramowitzStegun}, chapter 16.8.
+The following formulas, which can be found in \cite{AbramowitzStegun}, chapter 16.8, describe how these elliptic functions are affected by the change of variable $\tau\mapsto K(k)-\tau$.
 As is customary, we omit the dependence in $k$ to simplify notations.
+Letting $k'=\sqrt{1-k^2}$, one has:

 The effect of the same change of variable on any other function $pq$ can be deduced from these three.

 We also make use of an addition identity, that can be found as formula~32(i) in Chapter~2 of \cite{Lawden}.
 For any $\tau,\tau' \in \R,$